How to Tell if Your Bra is the Wrong Size

 Fix: Too-tight bra straps may be rectified by simply loosening the straps.
 However, it’s more likely that you’ll need to purchase a bra with a smaller band size so that your breast weight can be evenly distributed.

-Handy note: At Trusst Lingerie, our revolutionary BAST™ system lifts over 80% of your breast weight and redistributes this away from your shoulders and evenly across your core.
+Handy note: At Trusst, our revolutionary bra support technology system lifts over 80% of your breast weight and redistributes this away from your shoulders and evenly across your core.
 This means you won’t experience shoulder strain when wearing your Trusst bra; additionally, our bras are designed to stay in place and have wider, foam-cushioned straps to maximize comfort.
-Our newest bra, the Naomi, even comes with straps with four points of adjustment so that you can customize your perfect fit.
+Our newest bra, the Naomi convertible bra even comes with straps with four points of adjustment so that you can customize your perfect fit.

 The fit of your bra band is perhaps most important when it comes to bra sizing, as it affects almost every aspect of your bra’s overall comfort and support.
 Your bra band should fit comfortably against your body and should sit parallel to the floor when lying against your back.
 Additionally, you should only be able to fit two fingers behind your bra band.
 You shouldn’t be experiencing any neck or back strain, as this suggests your bra band doesn’t fit right.

 If your bra band fits too tightly, then, like your bra cups, it may also cause a spillover effect.
 You may see “back fat” around your bra area, but this isn’t back fat at all -- it just means that the band of your bra is too tight and is digging into your skin, causing it to bunch and bulge.
 Additionally, your bra band may fit too tightly if you’re fastening your bra band on the outermost hook and your bra still feels as though it’s straining or squeezing your ribcage.